guiruiz/purple-bank/README.md

 ## Tests
 The project is using [Midje](https://github.com/marick/Midje) and [selvage](https://github.com/nubank/selvage) to implement unit and integration tests.
-It has full coverage of adapters, controller and logic code.
+The tests has full coverage of adapters, controller and logic code.
-The tests coverages the whole code of adapaters, controller and logic.

 To run the test pipeline, execute `lein midje :autotest` command on terminal.

 You can also run it from REPL executing  `(do (use 'midje.repl) (autotest))`.

-## System Design
+## System Design (TO DO)

-* Hexagonal Arquitechture
+### Hexagonal Arquitechture
+why?

+### Components
+brings mutable state in a immutable context fits well hexagonal easy to couple new ports

+* Config:
+* Logger: prod local = logger debug_logger, datadog?
+* Routes: routes config
-* Components
+* Service: pedestal service
-* Pedestal as service
+* Servlet: start service
-* Storage in memory
+* Storage: in memory db, implements storage-protocol